Developing speech, language and communication skills

 Why is communication important for children?

-Good communication helps children make friends and achieve their potential both at school and beyond.
+Good communication helps children to learn, make friends and achieve their potential both at school and beyond.

-- First children need to develop their remembering, listening and hearing skills
+- Children need to develop interaction, motivation to communicate and their attention and listening skills

-- Then they need to build up their social communication, talking and understanding skills
+- They need to build up their ability to remember, understanding spoken words and talking skills

-- Then finally their speech sound (pronunciation) skills develop
+- And develop their speech sound (pronunciation) skills

 Hearing